wevm/wagmi/docs/dev/creating-connectors.md

 This guide details how to create new connectors and upstream them back into Wagmi.
 By following these steps, you will understand the development process, workflow, and requirements for new connectors. **Not all connectors will be accepted into Wagmi** for a variety of reasons outlined in this document.

+In addition, for connector requests to be accepted, the team creating the connector must [sponsor Wagmi](https://github.com/sponsors/wevm).
+It takes time and effort to maintain third-party connectors.
+Wagmi is an OSS project that depends on sponsors and grants to continue our work.
+Please get in touch via [dev@wevm.dev](mailto:dev@wevm.dev) if you have questions about sponsoring.

 ::: warning **Please ask first before starting work on a new connector.**
 To avoid having your pull request declined after investing time and effort into a new connector, we ask that contributors create a [Connector Request](https://github.com/wevm/wagmi/discussions/new?category=connector-request) before starting work.
 This ensures the connector solves for an important or general use-case of interest to Wagmi users and is well supported by the Wagmi and connector teams.
 :::